vikas9-dev/microservices/doc/02_Building_Microservices_using_Spring_Boot.md

 ### 📚 Bonus Insight: DTO Pattern by Martin Fowler 🧠

 The **DTO pattern** was popularized by **Martin Fowler**.
 He describes scenarios where you might have an `Album` and `Artist` entity, but the client only wants a `title` and `artist name`.
 In such cases, combining relevant fields into a `AlbumDto` using assembler logic is the cleanest way to go.

-> 🔗 The reference blog by Martin Fowler will be shared in the GitHub repo and linked in this lecture — feel free to explore it if you’re curious.

 ### 🏁 Summary